Wizards fall in closing seconds again, this time to lowly Rockets

 “Our approach [early on] was a little lackadaisical and — you’re fighting human nature, I don’t know, we cannot look at anyone’s record or how many games they’ve lost in a row, whatever that may be — we’re in no position to do that,” Coach Wes Unseld Jr. said.
 “Our overall approach to start was not what it should have been.”

-The Rockets kept fighting in a game that lacked rhythm, pace and felt at times like both teams were chucking things at the wall to see what might stick — evidence, again, that Washington wasn’t letting its defense lead the way.
+The Rockets kept fighting in a game that lacked rhythm and pace and felt at times as if both teams were chucking things at the wall to see what might stick — evidence, again, that Washington wasn’t letting its defense lead the way.
 The Rockets shot 47.1 percent from the field.

 Beal led with 27 points in 29 minutes and had five rebounds and five assists despite picking up fouls along the way.
 Caldwell-Pope added 26 points, and Kuzma had 24.

-“Not having [Beal] out their late is a huge loss,” Unseld said.
+“Not having [Beal] out there late is a huge loss,” Unseld said.

 Christian Wood and Jalen Green had 22 points apiece for the Rockets.